aniyant/Adult-Census-Income-Prediction/README.md

-### DeepLearning Project Template
+### Adult Census Income Prediction Project
-This is a Deep learning project template.
-Anyone can use this template to setup project structure quickly, logger and common utilities functions are already added in it.
+This is a Machinle learning project.
+A Machinel Model is created which can predict and classify the adult income based on the given features.